litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Creating, Updating and Removing Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To illustrate a few ways you can manipulate data in your database, we'll go through the various CRUD operations:
+To illustrate a few ways you can manipulate data in your database, we will go through the various CRUD operations:

 Creating Data: Here's a simple insert operation to populate our new Author table: